List of alien races in Marvel Comics: Tribunals

 The Tribunals are beings of sentient energy that can take on whatever physical form they desire.
 They possess untold psionic energy-manipulative abilities, and are even capable of moving objects through time.
-The Tribunals once summoned the original Defenders before them in order to persuade them to permanently disband.
-First seen in The Defenders #124 (October 1983).

 Troyjans

-The Troyjans are a race of warlords who conquered galaxies.
+The Troyjans are a species of warlords who conquered galaxies.
 Arm'Cheddon is a Troyjan who commands the squadron of conquerors.
-First seen in Incredible Hulk (vol. 2) #413 (January 1994).

 Tsiln

-The Tsiln are a race of semi-reptilian anthropoids with both reptilian and mammalian characteristics (reminiscent of cynodonts), with orange to gray scaled skin, and average 300' in height.
-They come from the planet Broi, second from the sun in the Wyllys star system in the Milky Way galaxy.
+The Tsiln are a species with both reptilian and mammalian characteristics (reminiscent of cynodonts), with orange to gray scaled skin, and average 300' in height.
+They come from the planet Broi, second from the sun in the Wyllys star system in the Milky Way.
 Gog is a Tsiln.
-First seen in The Amazing Spider-Man #103 (December 1971).

 Tsyrani

-The Tsyrani are a humanoid race with six fingers on each hand and six toes on each foot.
+The Tsyrani are a humanoid species with six fingers on each hand and six toes on each foot.
 They come from the planet Tsorcherhi, third from the sun in the Ella star system in the Shi'ar galaxy.
 They are ruled by a matriarchal monarchy under supervision of the Shi'ar Empire.
-First seen in Spider-Woman #36 (March 1981).

 U

 Ul'lula'ns

-The Ul'lula'ns are a shapeshifting race with powerful mental abilities, their natural form resembles a giant tentacled fish.
-Their home planet is Ul'lula, second from the sun in the Ul star system in the Milky Way galaxy.
+The Ul'lula'ns are a shapeshifting species with powerful mental abilities, their natural form resembles a giant tentacled fish.
+Their home planet is Ul'lula, second from the sun in the Ul star system in the Milky Way.
 Nebulon and Supernalia are Ul'lula'ns.
-First seen in The Defenders #13 (May 1974).